MostafaIibrahim/Smart_Home_System/README.md

 The aim of this project is to control your home remotely by controlling different systems such as :- Light system - Fans - Garage door - Home door
 #Overiew
 Controlling different systems is done by Master Microcontroller ATmega32.
 This is master will be responsible of any input data in the system.
+# Master
--Master MCU will ask the user to choose one of 3 modes:
+MCU will ask the user to choose one of 3 modes:
 			1- Open SmartSystem
 			2- Change Password
 			3- Add User